aibasel/lab/docs/faq.rst

   the parsing time went down from 51 minutes to 5 minutes, both measured on cold file system caches).
-* As before, you can let the Slurm environment do the parsing for you and get notified when the report is finished: ``./myexp.py build start parse fetch report``
+* As before, you can let the Slurm environment do the parsing for you and get notified when the report is finished: ``uv run myexp.py build start parse fetch report``

 To adapt your parsers to this new API, you need to make the following changes: